A Review on Deep Learning in UAV Remote Sensing: Deep Neural Networks Overview

 \subsection{Classification and Regression Approaches}

 When considering remote sensing data processed with DL-based algorithms, the following tasks can be highlighted: scene-wise classification, semantic and instance segmentation, and object detection.
 Scene-wise classification involves assigning a class label to each image (or patch), while the object detection task aims to draw bounding boxes around objects in an image (or patch) and labeling each of them according to the class label.
 Object detection can be considered a more challenging task since it requires to locate the objects in the image and then perform their classification.
 Another manner to detect objects in an image, instead of drawing bounding boxes, is to draw regions or structures around the boundary of objects, i.e., distinguish the class of the object at the pixel level.
 This task is known as semantic segmentation.
 However, in semantic segmentation, it is not possible to distinguish multiple objects of the same category, as each pixel receives one class label \citep{Wu2020}.
-To overcome this drawback, a task that combines semantic segmentation and object detection named instance segmentation was proposed to detect multiple objects in pixel-level mask and labeling each mask into a class label \citep{Sharma2020}.
+To overcome this drawback, a task that combines semantic segmentation and object detection named instance segmentation was proposed to detect multiple objects in pixel-level masks and labeling each mask with a class label \citep{thoma2016survey, chen2016semantic}.
+The instance segmentation, however, consists of a method that, while classifying the image with this pixel-wise approach, is able to individualize objects \citep{Sharma2020}.